All we do is Nursing

 Participate in hands-on simulations in high-tech labs.
 Immerse yourself in the field during your clinical experiences.

-Are you looking for an RN school that offers an RN program to match your busy life?
-The first 4 semesters of our BSN program are evening general education classes.
+Are you looking for a nursing school that offers a nursing program to match your busy life?
+The first 4 semesters of our nursing program are evening general education classes.
 To help you earn your nursing degree faster, you’ll complete each general education course in just 8 weeks.

 1 All Arizona College campuses are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a U.S. Department of Education-recognized national accrediting agency.